Orientation theory in arithmetic geometry: Gysin morphisms and localization long exact sequence

 \item Consider a cartesian square

 in $\base$ such that $i$ and $k$ are $\E$-pure closed immersions.
+Let $h:(Y-T) \rightarrow (X-Z)$ be the morphism induced by $f$.
 Let $\xi$ be the vector bundle over $T$ defined by formula \eqref{eq:excess_bdl} with respect to the morphism of closed pairs $(f,g)$.
 Let $e$ be the rank of $\xi$.

 Then the following formulas hold:

 \end{enumerate} \end{prop} \begin{proof} Taking care of formulas \eqref{eq:Gysin&rfdl} and \eqref{eq:residue&rfdl}, points (1), (2), (3) are respectively consequences of Th. \ref{thm:product_fdl}, Proposition \ref{prop:ppty_product}(E4)+(E7), Corollary \ref{cor:pullback&fdl_class}. \end{proof}